What is a ketamine addiction?

-The way Ketamine – or any other drug – affects you depends on many factors: age and body weight, how much you take and how often you take it, how long you’ve been taking it, the method you use to take the drug, whether or not you have certain pre-existing medical or psychiatric conditions, and if you’ve taken any alcohol or other drugs (illicit, prescription, over-the counter, herbal or otherwise).
+The way Ketamine – or any other drug – affects you depends on many factors: age and body weight, how much you take and how often you take it, how long you’ve been taking it, the method you use to take the drug, whether or not you have certain pre-existing medical or psychiatric conditions, and if you’ve taken any alcohol or other drugs (illicit, prescription, over-the-counter, herbal or otherwise).

 The effects of Ketamine are usually felt between one and ten minutes after taking the drug.
 Users report a drunken and dizzy feeling and a quick numbness in the body.
-The range of visual experiences are reported to include blurred vision, seeing “trails,” “astral travel” and intense and terrifying hallucinations.
+The range of visual experiences is reported to include blurred vision, seeing “trails,” “astral travel” and intense and terrifying hallucinations.
 Some report feelings of weightlessness, and “out-of-body” or “near-death” experiences.

 When Ketamine is taken in lower doses, users may feel sleepy, distracted and withdrawn.
-They may find it difficult to think clearly, or feel confused, having a distorted perception of time and their body.
+They may find it difficult to think clearly or feel confused, having a distorted perception of time and their body.
 At higher doses a Ketamine user may babble, stumble (if they try to walk), have an increased heart rate, find it difficult to breathe and most likely not remember who or where they are .
 Too high a dose of Ketamine causes loss of consciousness.

 The mildest effect of Ketamine is an increase in heart rate along with a slight euphoric feeling.
 This feeling of euphoria can be deceiving; when something is truly wrong the user may not know it.
 Furthermore, If their body is being affected in a fatal way the euphoria will not draw their attention to the problem.
 This can lead to more use and can sometimes lead to death.